CineDev/NSTextStorage-with-paragraph-tracking/README.md

 ### Usage:
 Just include DescriptedTextStorage.swift, ParagraphDescriptor.swift, CustromAttributes.swift and String+Extensions.swift in your project.
 Optionally you can add DescriptedTextStorageTests.swift into the Unit Test target of your project to make sure everything works fine.

-##### Use the 'identifier' property of a ParagraphDescriptor object to sync your model with paragraphs of the text storage.
+##### Implementing the conformance to DescriptedTextStorageDelegate protocol, use the 'identifier' property of a ParagraphDescriptor object to sync your model with paragraphs of the text storage.

 #### Basic code to make it work: